oliverphilcox/RascalC/README.md

 It is strongly recommended NOT to use multi-threaded operations in the `python` process before launching `RascalC.run_cov` – this may cause the code to run effectively single-threaded.
 E.g. at NERSC this would mean not setting `OMP_*` and other `*_THREADS` environment variables; the code will set them by itself according to the number of threads you passed.
 This caveat does not seem to be unique for RascalC – different multi-threading backends can interfere.

+Some specific examples are available in the new separate script gallery: <https://github.com/misharash/RascalC-scripts>.

 More documentation is coming, in the meantime please contact Michael 'Misha' Rashkovetskyi <mrashkovetskyi@cfa.harvard.edu> with any questions.
 Please also feel free to open [GitHub issues](https://github.com/misharash/RascalC/issues) both for problems and clarification requests.